guihen01/RestApi-JIRA-Lib/README.md

 15. GetUsersDetailFromGroup() :  returns a list of users details for a group.
 As objects (objects of type Group) List<GroupInfo> & write result to file (Json style) : List-Details-from-group-{0}.txt" & write result to file (text file)  : List-accounts-from-group-{0}.txt" Details are : username, full name, email, group , active user or not
 16. GetAllUsersDetail() : get all users details from all JIRA groups.
 GEt results as  json file and Text file and as an array of Objects list :
  <List<GroupInfo>[]
+17. GetHttpResponse() :  include try catch methods to get errors when using http protocol services for geting or posting Rest Api Demands to JIRA server.
-17. CreateGroup() : Create a Jira group
+18. CreateGroup() : Create a Jira group

 # Pickitem() :method